sandboxed-thoughts/jsc-order-tracking/README.md

   This project also assumes you have a basic understanding and the ability to run a django application in development.
 If you are not sure of the basic development settings, I highly encourage you to [read the documentation](https://www.djangoproject.com/).

   You can read information about setting up a basic django app using PostgreSQL in [this](https://www.section.io/engineering-education/django-app-using-postgresql-database/) section.io article.
 The following instructions will **not** cover every requirement to build your development environment.

+  If you need some additional assistance in making heads-or-tails of the directory structure, please take a look at Simple is Better Than Complex's article [How to Start a Production-Ready Django Project](https://simpleisbetterthancomplex.com/tutorial/2021/06/27/how-to-start-a-production-ready-django-project.html).

 ---